MegaMek/megamek/megamek/readme.txt

 If you would like information about how to play the game, see the "PLAYING THE GAME" section, below.
 If you're having trouble getting MegaMek started, see the next section, "RUNNING MEGAMEK".

+For complete game rules, consult the Classic BattleTech rule books published by Catalyst Game Labs.
+These books include Total Warfare, Tactical Operations, and Strategic Operations.